department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-contact-center-review.md

 *For new services and updates to existing services*:

   1. Create a Product Video (with audio) that steps through the primary user flows.
-  1. Store the Product Video in the same folder as the Product Guide.
+  ~~1.
+Store the Product Video in the same folder as the Product Guide.~~
+  1. Review your Product Video with your DSVA Contact to make sure you've covered everything.
+  1. Request that your Product Video be added to the official VA YouTube channel.
+      * Your Product Video will be unlisted but visible to people with the URL.
+      * [Follow the instructions here](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Product%20Management/Demo%20Video%20Creation%20Process.md#4-request-that-the-video-be-posted-on-the-va-youtube-channel) to request the Product Video be added to the official VA YouTube channel.
+  1. Once you receive the email saying your video has been added, use the URL when you [Request a Contact Center Review](#request-a-contact-center-review).

 <hr>